SSHAHSOHIL/NBA-Prediction-Model/README.md

 * **Moneyline Spread Value:** Enter the home team's moneyline spread, and the model will:
     * Predict the home team's spread based on the `model_spread.joblib`.
     * Indicate whether the provided moneyline spread offers potential value based on the model's prediction.
+* **Player Props:** Choose which player either on the home or away team and the model will output how much he will score in his next game

+## NEW: NOW HOSTING ON STREAMLIT

+This whole application is now being hosted on Streamlit servers for many to use!
+It even offers functionalities to retrain the models to produce the most up to date models that are the best to use for the recent games to come.

 ## Technologies Used